Analyzing ECARX (ECX) and Its Rivals

-ECARX (NASDAQ:ECX – Get Free Report) is one of 80 publicly-traded companies in the “Computer integrated systems design” industry, but how does it weigh in compared to its competitors?
-We will compare ECARX to similar companies based on the strength of its earnings, analyst recommendations, profitability, institutional ownership, valuation, dividends and risk.
+ECARX (NASDAQ:ECX – Get Free Report) is one of 81 public companies in the “Computer integrated systems design” industry, but how does it compare to its rivals?
+We will compare ECARX to similar companies based on the strength of its valuation, profitability, dividends, analyst recommendations, risk, institutional ownership and earnings.

-ECARX has a beta of 0.07, indicating that its share price is 93% less volatile than the S&P 500.
-Comparatively, ECARX’s competitors have a beta of 1.18, indicating that their average share price is 18% more volatile than the S&P 500.
+ECARX has a beta of 0.07, meaning that its stock price is 93% less volatile than the S&P 500.
+Comparatively, ECARX’s rivals have a beta of 1.18, meaning that their average stock price is 18% more volatile than the S&P 500.

+This table compares ECARX and its rivals’ net margins, return on equity and return on assets.

 Analyst Recommendations